 There have been some pretty intense debates about whether Tony (Stonem) is truly bisexual or was just messing with Maxxie.
 Cassie, however, doesn't get this so much; it seems to be fan consensus that her period of promiscuity with both boys and girls in S2 was just a ploy to make Sid jealous.
 There were also some debates as to whether Naomi was bisexual or gay, but the S4 finale put this to rest when her Anguished Declaration of Love made it clear that she was really just Emilysexual.

 Canon Sue: Franky in S5, when to some her powers as The Heart bordered on the supernatural and she had yet to show any major flaws.
-Definitely not the case in S6, though.
+Definitely not the case in S6, though, when she becomes more of something between Jerkass Sue and Blackhole Sue.

 Effy.
 She's a bitch to everyone, manipulates them so she can get what she wants, and yet everyone falls all over her just because they think she's pretty.